Sygmus-1897/mpv-scripts/README.md

 # mpv-scripts

+With Audio Clip fixes.
+Rest is same as original mpv-script

 Most of the scripts are experimental and may lack some functionality.
 Usage information and default keybindings can be found at the beginning of each .lua file.

 - **sub-cut** - extract a part of the video as audio or video (with or without subtitles)